Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

-In gravitational wave astronomy, where alerts require rapid electromagnetic follow-up, \citet{Green2020b} showed normalizing flows enable real-time parameter estimation that would be impossible with traditional methods.
-Similarly, \citet{Zhang2021} demonstrated that amortized neural posterior estimation can infer binary microlensing parameters in seconds rather than the hours or days required by traditional grid searches and MCMC—critical for the thousands of events expected from the Roman Space Telescope.
+In gravitational wave astronomy, in which alerts require rapid electromagnetic follow-up, \citet{Green2020b} showed normalizing flows enable real-time parameter estimation that would be impossible with traditional methods.
+Similarly, \citet{Zhang2021} demonstrated that amortized neural posterior estimation can infer binary microlensing parameters in seconds rather than the hours or days required by traditional grid searches and MCMC, which is critical for the thousands of events expected from the Nancy Grace Roman Space Telescope.

 SBI has also catalyzed a paradigm shift in cosmological inference.
-Traditional analyses compress observations to summary statistics—power spectra, correlation functions, peak counts—inevitably discarding information.
+Traditional analyses compress observations to summary statistics---power spectra, correlation functions, peak counts---inevitably discarding information.
 Even sophisticated statistics lack tractable likelihood expressions when capturing non-Gaussian features \citep{Jeffrey2021}.
 SBI transcends these limitations by enabling field-level inference that exploits full spatial information.
-For 21cm reionization, \citet{Zhao2022} showed that 3D CNN approaches with SBI outperform conventional power spectrum MCMC in both accuracy and computational efficiency.
+For 21-cm reionization, \citet{Zhao2022} showed that 3D CNN approaches with SBI outperform conventional power spectrum MCMC in both accuracy and computational efficiency.
 Similarly, \citet{Lemos2024} applied field-level SBI to galaxy clustering, extracting non-Gaussian information inaccessible to traditional analyses.

 These field-level approaches leverage different neural architectures depending on data structure.
-CNNs process gridded density fields, while GNNs naturally handle discrete galaxy catalogs and stellar streams where order is arbitrary \citep{Lee2024}.
+CNNs process gridded density fields, whereas GNNs naturally handle discrete galaxy catalogs and stellar streams for which order is arbitrary \citep{Lee2024}.
 Whether using CNNs for fields or GNNs for point clouds, the extracted features or latent representation $\mathbf{d}$ are then fed into normalizing flows that learn either $p(\boldsymbol{\theta}|\mathbf{d})$ for direct posterior estimation or $p(\mathbf{d}|\boldsymbol{\theta})$ for likelihood estimation, enabling efficient Bayesian inference.

-\subsubsection{A Cautionary Note: On The Black Box Critique}
+\subsubsection{A cautionary note: on the black box critique}